 In the mitochondrial matrix, pyruvate is first converted to acetyl-CoA in the reactions catalyzed by the pyruvate dehydrogenase complex, a mitochondrial multienzyme complex.
 In the reaction, a oxidative decarboxylation, pyruvate loses a carbon atom as CO2, and the remaining two carbon unit is bound to Coenzyme A to form acetyl-coenzyme A or acetyl-CoA.

 Pyruvate + NAD+ + CoA → acetyl-CoA + CO2 + NADH + H+

 In turn, electrons derived from oxidations that occur during glycolysis are transported into mitochondria via the reduction of cytosolic intermediates.
 In this way, in the cytosol NADH is oxidized to NAD+, while the reduced intermediate, once in the mitochondrial matrix, is reoxidized through the transfer of its reducing equivalents to Complex I of the mitochondrial electron transport chain.
 Here the electrons flow to oxygen to form H2O, a transfer that supplies the energy needed for the synthesis of ATP through the process of oxidative phosphorylation.
-Of course, also the electrons carried by NADH formed by pyruvate dehydrogenase and citric acid cycle and by FADH2 formed by citric acid cycle meet a similar fate.
+Of course, also the electrons carried by NADH formed by pyruvate dehydrogenase complex reactions and citric acid cycle and by FADH2 formed by citric acid cycle meet a similar fate.